ev3dev/ev3dev-lang-python/README.rst

       ev3.Leds.set_color(ev3.Leds.LEFT, (ev3.Leds.GREEN, ev3.Leds.RED)[ts.value()])

 Now plug a motor into the ``A`` port and paste this code into the terminal.
-This little program will run the motor at 75% power for 3 seconds.
+This little program will run the motor at 500 RPM for 3 seconds.

 .. code-block:: python